Aktuellt 2 2006

 Soldiers of different kinds were everywhere in Kashmir.
 There is still murder, robbery and rape every day.
 What do their gods think about it?

-The chief minister of Kashmir, mr Farooq Abdullah, (upper left) kindly invited us for lunch together with his and the new tourist minister's (upper middle) families, when we happened to cross their way through the mountains.
+The chief minister of Kashmir, mr Farooq Abdullah, (upper left) kindly invited us for lunch together with his daughter and the new tourist minister's (upper middle) families, when we happened to cross their way through the mountains.